chargetrip/examples/elevation-plot/README.md

 This tutorial expands on the route example.
 It will not only show a route on a map but also display information about the journey specs and the elevation levels:

-1. Display a route on a map along with the charging stations;
+1. Display a route on a map;
 2. Display an elevation plot;
 3. Display information about a specific point in your journey;
 4. Updating the journey specs for a specific location in your journey, when you click on the polyline.